Geeksltd/Olive/docs/DevOps/Cluster-setup.md

 Labels enable Kubernetes resources to find other resources too.
 For example, in our previous example of a Service specification, the `spec.selector` part of the template specified `"microservice: stock-reporting"`.
 That configuration tells kubernetes to search for all the pods with that label/value and bind them to the service.

+### Kubectl
+Previously, we mentioned that the Kubernetes core components run on `master` nodes.
+To be able to manage the cluster, we need to send commands to the master node.
+The way to do that is to use the native Kubernetes command-line tool called `kubectl`.

+There are different ways to install this on Windows.
+For example you can use [Chocolatey](https://chocolatey.org/) by running `_choco install kubernetes-cli_`.
+Other installation options have been discussed [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ## AWS account setup
 Earlier in this article we mentioned that Kubernetes needs some servers, to run as masters and nodes, to be able to function.
 There are different ways to create and manage servers for Kubernetes but for our environment we chose to use AWS.
 AWS is a well known IaaS provided in the market which provides some cloud computing features such as scailability, availability, security, good logging and monitoring systems that our production environment can benefit from.
 Compared to the other could providers we have more experience with AWS and that's another reason why we chose it.